CleverCloud/doc.clever-cloud.com/deploy/addon/matomo.md

 Once you accessed your Matomo interface, we can start configuring it.
 A custom Clever Cloud configuration is automatically installed on your instance during the provisioning.

 This configuration helps you taking advantage of optimizations by using a Redis cache by default.

 ### Using your Matomo

 If you're new with Matomo, you would probably want to read the Matomo's guides on [the official documentation](https://matomo.org/guides/).

+## Matomo plugins

+Your Matomo instance comes with a list of pre-installed plugins.
+As a managed instance, our Matomo addon won't let you bypass the installation process.
+Installed plugins already allows a quite advanced use of Matomo, but if you wish to install a specific plugin that's not in your instance, feel free to contact our suport team.

+### When activating a deactivated plugin

+Keep in mind that some plugins might consume more ressources than you have by default on your PHP instance, since some PHP processes can take a long time, depending on what you are doing.

+If you activate a deactivated by default plugin (like [GoogleAnalyticsImporter](https://matomo.org/guide/installation-maintenance/import-google-analytics/)):

+- Scale your PHP app
+- Disable autoscalability for the PHP app
-## Customize your Matomo instance
+- Scale your Matomo MySQL addon

-Matomo can be customized following your needs with a multitude of plugins.
-You can go into `Settings` gear icon and then `Marketplace` to manage them.
-Ultimately, you can click Install on whatever plugin you could find accurate.
+If you activate the plugin while enabling autoscalability, your PHP insatnce will restart with default settings when scaling, therefore disabling the plugin and killing the process.

 Plugins can be browsed from [Matomo own plugin repository](https://plugins.matomo.org/).